Recently exhibited at: Lighthouse, Poole, Dorset, UK. 23 Nov 19 – 08 Jan 2020

 This installation is available for exhibition with a larger version planned to extend from light into dark spaces.

-The original exhibition was titled: Duodecimal.
-A title that represents the 12 artists from around the world who studied together for three years finally meeting up to bring together the OCA MA Fine Art group exhibition:
+‘Lost – A journey through the fragile mind’ was exhibited as part of the ‘Duodecimal’ exhibition.
+This title represents the 12 artists from around the world who studied together for three years finally meeting up to bring together the OCA MA Fine Art group exhibition:

 Duodecimal Artists at The Civic in Barnsley, UK.
 2019: